kgish/skillzz/README.md

 I had two weeks the time to design and build it.

+## Installation

+In order to install and start using this application, do the following:

+    git clone git@github.com:kgish/skillzz.git
+    cd skillzz
+    bundle install
+    bundle exec rake db:migrate
+    bundle exec rake db:seed
+    bundle exec rails server

+The application is now up-and-running and can be viewed by pointing your favorite browser at http://localhost:3000.

 ## Authentication

 In order to be able to take advantages of the services provided by this website, a user has to first login with his username and password.